 “Staff interact with our student-athletes daily and often remind them of the responsibility they have to do the right thing in all aspects of their lives we believe our student-athletes meet those responsibilities the overwhelming amount of the time.”

 The News Observer wrote that “an NCAA investigation had turned up numerous examples of a tutor providing improper help to football players,” so it becomes a possibility that Highsmith was in fact working in an atmosphere that did little to discourage his actions.
 Doubts have also been cast over the support he was given.
 J. Nikol Beckham was assured that someone from the academic support program would speak to Highsmith, but is quoted saying “but after that, I never heard anything.”

-The NCAA—which made $845.9 million in 2010—has also received criticism for the unfair way in which it treat so called scholar-athletes.
+The NCAA—which made $845.9 million in 2010—has also received criticism for the unfair way in which it treats so-called scholar-athletes.
 If a kid can work off his loans stacking library shelves, why can’t a student be paid for catching footballs?